openvswitch/ovs/Documentation/ref/ovsdb.7.rst

 To set up a standalone database, use ``ovsdb-tool create`` to create a database file, then run ``ovsdb-server`` to start the database service.

+To configure a client, such as ``ovs-vswitchd`` or ``ovs-vsctl``, to use a standalone database, configure the server to listen on a "connection method" that the client can reach, then point the client to that connection method.
+See `Connection Methods`_ below for information about connection methods.

 Active-Backup Database Service Model
 ------------------------------------